EHS Management & Compliance

 - Providing regulatory and technical support to employees and the operating areas

-- Routinely assessing performance against both regulatory and company requirements
+- Routinely assessing performance against our company standards, regulatory requirements and performance targets

 - Acting as the primary liaison with local regulators and inspectors

-We have a detailed and rigorous internal corporate safety and environmental audit program.
+We have a detailed and rigorous EHS audit program.

-Our global corporate Environmental Health & Safety (EHS) Audit Program is one way in which we identify and resolve compliance and performance issues.
+Our global corporate EHS audit program is one way in which we identify and resolve compliance and performance issues within the company.

-- Our audit leaders are full-time professional auditors with extensive experience in auditing a broad range of EHS programs applicable to the company.
-Audit team members consist of EHS professionals with extensive site and subject-matter expertise.
+- Our audit leaders are full-time professional EHS auditors with extensive experience in auditing a broad range of EHS programs applicable to the company.
+The individual audit teams consist of EHS professionals with extensive site and subject-matter expertise.
 In many cases, particularly outside of the United States, our internal auditors work with independent consultants who have regulatory expertise in the laws of the host country.

-- All audit findings are addressed through the development of corrective and preventative action plans, which are reviewed, approved by the audit leader and regional GSE leader, and tracked to completion.
+- All audit findings are addressed through the development of corrective and preventive action plans (CAPA), which are reviewed, approved by the audit leader and regional EHS leader, and tracked to completion.
 This process includes senior management oversight.

-We use multiple factors to determine the audit frequency for a given facility is primarily risk based.
-Manufacturing and research sites are generally audited every one to two years, depending on the type of facility, its size and other factors.
-Less complex facilities, such as sales and business offices and our warehouses, are typically audited every five years.
-In 2015, we performed 42 corporate EHS audits of our facilities, covering 55 percent of our manufacturing and research locations, and involving 605 auditor days of on-site review activities.
+We use multiple factors to determine the audit frequency for our facilities, including facility size, operational complexity, compliance status and performance history.
+Our most complex operations are audited every year, and all manufacturing and research operations are audited at least every two years.
+Less complex facilities, such as sales and business offices are audited less frequently.
+In 2019, we performed 55 corporate EHS audits of our facilities, covering 76 percent of our manufacturing and research locations and involving 693 auditor days of onsite review activities.

-In addition to our corporate EHS audit program, our sites regularly perform self-inspections, and annually complete self assessments of selected regulatory requirements and company standards, with all programs being self assessed at least once every three years.
+In addition to our corporate EHS audit program, our sites regularly perform self-inspections, and annually complete self-assessments of selected regulatory requirements and company standards, with all programs being evaluated at least once every three years.